Scott Googins: Xavier

 After the 2005 season, Smith left Miami to succeed Morgan as Indiana's head coach, and Simonds went to Miami to take his place.
 Googins was promoted to replace Simonds at Xavier.

 In 2008, Googins's third season, Xavier went 27–31 (19–8 A-10) and shared the A-10 regular season title with Charlotte.
 Googins was named the A-10 Coach of the Year.
-In that year's A-10 Tournament, the Musketeers made the championship game but lost to Charlotte, 4–3 in 11 innings.
+In that year's A-10 tournament, the Musketeers made the championship game but lost to Charlotte, 4–3 in 11 innings.

-The following season, 2009, Xavier went 39–21 (18–9 A-10) and finished third in conference, qualifying for another A-10 Tournament.
+The following season, 2009, Xavier went 39–21 (18–9 A-10) and finished third in conference, qualifying for another A-10 tournament.
 There, the Musketeers won their opening game against Charlotte, 8–6, but lost their second to Rhode Island, 7–6.
-Having to go undefeated for the rest of the tournament, the Musketeers won four straight games to win the title and qualify for the 2009 NCAA Tournament, the program's first.
+Having to go undefeated for the rest of the tournament, the Musketeers won four straight games to win the title and qualify for the 2009 NCAA tournament, the program's first.
 As the third seed at the Houston Regional, Xavier went 1–2, dropping games to second-seeded Kansas State and host Rice but beating fourth-seeded Sam Houston State in an elimination game.
 Googins was named the 2009 ABCA Mideast Region Coach of the Year.

 In 2011, left-handed pitcher Ben Thomas became the first major-award winner of Googins's tenure when he was named A-10 Pitcher of the Year.
 In 2013, Charles Leesman, who played for Xavier from 2006 to 2008, became Googins's first player to appear in Major League Baseball when he debuted for the Chicago White Sox.

-Xavier returned to the NCAA Tournament in 2014, its first season in the new Big East Conference.
-Xavier had an average regular season, going 8–10 in Big East play and qualifying as the last team into the Big East Tournament.
+Xavier returned to the NCAA tournament in 2014, its first season in the new Big East Conference.
+Xavier had an average regular season, going 8–10 in Big East play and qualifying as the last team into the Big East tournament.
 While traveling to the tournament in Brooklyn, the team faced a flight delay, a flat tire on the bus to the hotel, and flooded hotel rooms.
 In the tournament itself, the fourth-seeded Musketeers dropped their opener to top-seeded Creighton, then won three straight games to win the championship and the conference's automatic bid.
-Googins said to reporters of reaching his second NCAA Tournament: "I'm going to enjoy it this time.
+Googins said to reporters of reaching his second NCAA tournament: "I'm going to enjoy it this time.
 You don't realize that it doesn't happen all of the time.
 You can't take it for granted but I was really uptight the last time.
 Not that it's going to be loosey-goosey but we're going to go down there and it's another weekend.
 We're going to be ready to play but I'm going to enjoy it.
 It is a great experience."
 At the Nashville Regional, Xavier again went 1–2, losing games against Vanderbilt and Oregon but eliminating third-seeded Clemson.

+Cincinnati

+On May 31, 2023, Googins resigned in the wake of multiple assistants being fired for failing to report an NCAA violation related to sports gambling.